Ravi-Badami/vibe-debugger/README.md

 ---

-**Transform your debugging experience with AI-powered guidance.** 🚀
+**Enhance your debugging workflow with AI-powered assistance.**

-_Built with ❤️ for the developer community_
+Developed for the developer community.